Faculty/Staff

 Jennifer Jackson Robbins has been supporting our young women as their guidance counselor since 2009.
 In addition to providing our students with IEPs with mandated counseling support, Jennifer also works with our incoming students to provide direct SEL instruction to help our students adjust and transition with strong, positive, pro-social skills.
 Jennifer also coordinates transcript updates and changes for the entire school.

-I am originally from Round Lake, NY and attended SUNY Geneseo to study history and adolescent education.
+kelly Originally from Round Lake, NY Kelly attended SUNY Geneseo to study history and adolescent education.
 I then earned my MA in Teaching at Clarkson University.
 This year, I will be teaching African History and Civics and Economics.
 In high school, I disliked my history classes.
 Once I started college, however, and took history courses grounded in discussions that challenged me and broadened my perspective on global events, I knew I wanted to bring these skills and experiences to students in high school.
 Through the analysis of primary sources and daily class discussions, I hope students will develop into inquisitive, informed, and engaged citizens that advocate for themselves and their communities.

 Martine joined UAI almost 10 years ago as a Special Education teacher.
 Martine later left the classroom to support students in the role of dean and later as a college counselor.
 After several years of childcare leave, Martine returns to her classroom role, joining the US History classes.